-Devil Creek drains into the Susitna River from the north at river mile 161.4, approximately nine miles upstream of the proposed Devil Canyon dam site (Appendix Figure 5-B-3).
+Devil Creek enters the Susitna River from the north at river mile 161.4 approximately nine miles upstream of the proposed Devil Canyon dam site (Appendix Figure 5-B-3).
 The first 1.5 miles of this stream would be inundated by the proposed Devil Canyon impoundment.

-Because access to the area is limited due to the steepness of the terrain, ground surveys were only conducted once in the lower mile of the stream.
+Access to the area is limited because of the steepness of the terrain.
+Therefore, ground surveys were only conducted once in the lower mile of the stream.
 Aerial surveys were conducted from the mouth of the tributary to approximately TRM 5.0.

 Devil Creek is a clearwater stream originating from various drainages in a mountainous region immediately south of the Alaska Range.
-The stream flows generally south for approximately 15 miles from its source to its confluence with the Susitna River and has a total drainage basin area of 74 square miles.
+The stream flows generally south for approximately 15 miles from its source to its confluence with the Susitna River and has a total drainage basin area of

+74 square miles.
 Several small lakes drain into the stream along its course.
-A large waterfall, approximately 100 feet in height, is located two miles upstream from the mouth and divides the stream into two distinct reaches.
-The reach above the falls flows through open tundra areas and is characterized by relatively low stream gradients.
-The reach of stream below the falls is situated in a deep steep-walled canyon characterized by higher stream gradients.
+A large waterfall approximately 100 feet in height is located two miles upstream from the mouth.
+This waterfall effectively divides the stream into two distinct reaches.
+The area above the falls flows through open tundra areas with relatively low gradients.
+Below the falls the stream is situated in a deep steep-walled canyon with higher stream gradients.

-The reach of stream which would be inundated by the proposed impoundment is characterized by high streamflow velocities, turbulent whitewater areas and relatively large, deep pools.
+The reach of stream which would be inundated by the proposed impoundment is characterized by high streamflow velocities, turbulent whitewater areas, and relatively large, deep pools.
 The stream gradient in this reach is 176 feet per mile.
 Substrate is composed predominantly of large boulder and cobble with smaller rubble and gravel being confined mainly to pool areas.
 Stream widths range from 30-40 feet with average depths between 2-4 feet.
-Some of the large pool areas observed were in excess of five feet deep.
-These large, deep pools were found to be the preferred habitat for the limited numbers of resident Dolly Varden which were observed in this reach of the stream.
+Some of the large pool areas were in excess of five feet deep.
+These large, deep pools were found to be the preferred habitat for the limited numbers of resident Dolly Varden which were found in this reach of the stream.